BottenAnna/LearningR/README.md

-Anna H, Project Management and Orgnaizational behaviour
+Anna H, Project Management and Organizational behaviour
 TITLE: Learning R in the course "Reproducible Research in R"

 # LearningR: The basics of R

-TODO: Give a brief description of what your project is about

-This project...
+This project will hopefully teach me about using R and version control for research purposes.
+We will see how it goes.

 # Brief description of folder and file contents